szabgab/python.code-maven.com/books/python-parallel/src/async/sync-sleep.md

 # Sync sleep

-* The same, but now we also print progress in the **say** function.
-Still sequential.
+* Let's see the same two examples, but now we also print progress in the `say` function.

+* First let's see the sequential version.
+* We can see that the first task finishes before the second task starts.

 {% embed include file="src/examples/async/sleep_sync.py" %}
 {% embed include file="src/examples/async/sleep_sync.out" %}